 Types of Therapy

-When you go to a physiotherapist or physical therapist there are three areas of treatment they might use in treating you.
+When you go to a workplace physiotherapist in Newcastle or a physical therapist there are three areas of treatment they might use in treating you.
 Let’s take a closer look at those treatment options.

 Manual therapy, as the name suggests includes the use of the hands for treatment.
 These skilled hand movements are used precisely to achieve any number of goals including:

 - Increase the range of motion of the joint complex